GautamRonanki/ctrlAI/README.md

 Every high-stakes action (sending email, deleting files, posting public comments, creating events) triggers an async authorization request via Auth0.
 The agent pauses, the admin receives an approval request, and only proceeds after explicit confirmation.

 ### Dynamic Evaluation Suite
-Tests are generated dynamically from the live permission state — not hardcoded.
+Tests are generated dynamically from the live permission state, not hardcoded.
 Change a permission on the dashboard, run evals, and the test suite adapts automatically.
 Covers permission enforcement, CIBA configuration, inter-agent matrix, and LLM routing accuracy.

 ### Rate Limiting
 Each agent is rate-limited to 20 requests per 60-second window.
 Exceeding the limit triggers automatic blocking, audit logging, and an email alert to the admin via the inter-agent communication pipeline.

 ### Real-Time Permission Changes
-Revoke an agent's scope on the admin dashboard and it takes effect immediately on the next Slack request — no restart, no redeployment.
+Revoke an agent's scope on the admin dashboard and it takes effect immediately on the next Slack request.
+No restart, no redeployment.
 The same applies to suspending agents and modifying the inter-agent matrix.

 ---

 ## Two Interfaces

 **Slack Bot (Employee-facing):** Employees message the ctrlAI Slack bot in natural language.
-The orchestrator routes to the correct agent, enforces permissions, retrieves tokens from Token Vault, and returns results — all within the Slack thread.
+The orchestrator routes to the correct agent, enforces permissions, retrieves tokens from Token Vault, and returns results, all within the Slack thread.

-**Streamlit Dashboard (Admin-facing):** Administrators manage the entire agent ecosystem — agent registry with permission management, interactive inter-agent permission matrix, real-time audit log, autonomous agent controls, dynamic evaluation suite, and LLM usage tracking.
+**Streamlit Dashboard (Admin-facing):** Administrators manage the entire agent ecosystem.
+The dashboard includes the agent registry with permission management, an interactive inter-agent permission matrix, a real-time audit log, autonomous agent controls, a dynamic evaluation suite, and LLM usage tracking.

 ---